Updated May 10, 2023

-Tired of the Kindle Fire ads as your background wallpapers and screensavers?
-Ready to remove the Kindle Fire "Special Offers" and suggestions of what "Customers Also Bought"?
+Tired of the Kindle Fire ads as your tablet's background wallpaper/screensavers?
+Ready to remove the Kindle Fire "Special Offers" you see every time you turn on your tablet?

-According to Amazon, the special offers help offset their profit margin loss because they sell the Kindle Fire so cheap.
+According to Amazon, the special offers help offset their profit margin loss because they sell the Kindle Fire for less than what it costs to make.
 Thus, they require customers to pay the extra moolah to remove the ads.

 If you don't care about the special offers, then hey, saving $15 bucks on such a fabulous tablet is worth it!